paszu/3DSRepo/Hardmod-Downgrade.md

 If you are on 11.0.0, you must follow this guide to downgrade your NATIVE_FIRM using a hardmod in order to directly dump and restore your NAND.

-If you are below version 9.0.0 then you should follow [this](https://github.com/Plailect/Guide/wiki/9.2.0-Update) guide instead to update.

-If you are between 9.0.0 and 10.7.0 you can just follow the instructions [here](https://github.com/Plailect/Guide/wiki/Get-Started).

 **An excellent guide to getting a hardmod can be found [here](https://gbatemp.net/threads/414498/).**

 This is a currently working implementation of the "FIRM partitions known-plaintext" exploit detailed [here](https://www.3dbrew.org/wiki/3DS_System_Flaws).